srct/welcome/ssh-keys.md

-SSH Keys allow you to connect to GitLab without entering a username and password.
-Some sites, like GitHub, let you choose which authentication mechanism you want to use, but our GitLab requires SSH Keys.
+SSH Keys allow you to connect to GitHub without entering a username and password.
+Some sites, like GitHub, let you choose which authentication mechanism you want to use, but our GitHub requires SSH Keys.
 Creating your own is simple.

 ## Generate your key